Pearl-Mthombeni/MTH631_2405_A_PEARL-MTHOMBENI_DJS03/README.md

 ![alt text](image.png)

+When refactoring the code, my goal was to improve readability, maintainability and reusability.
+I introduced a Book class to manage book-related data and behaviour, while repetetive tasks like rendering books wrer handled by reusable functions with parameters.
+This reduced redundancy andmade the code cleaner

+Abstraction helped separate concerns making modifications easier without breaking other parts of the code.
+For exampke, updating how books are displayed only requires changes within the Book class.
+This also makes adding new features like sorting, more straightforward.

+One challenge I faced was deciding between using objects or functions for certain logic.
+I solved this by ensuring objects sorted data and behaviour, while functions handled specific tasks.
+Another challenge was making functions reusable, which I addressed by using parameters to keep them adaptable.

+This process deepened my understanding of JavaScript, particularly encapsulation and abstraction.
+It reinforced the importance of writing clean, modular code that is both scalable and easy to maintain.

 #### Goals

 - **Refactor Existing Code**: Analyse and refactor the given JavaScript and HTML code to improve its structure using objects and functions.